hplp/ai-hardware-project-proximacentauri/Milestone1.md

 2. A dataset for pothole detection from Roboflow, formatted for YOLOv5 PyTorch.
 [3]

 ## NVDLA Setup (Open source platform):
 To set up the NVDLA platform, refer to the detailed guide provided on the [NVDLA VP setup page](https://nvdla.org/vp.html#using-the-virtual-simulator).
-Follow the instructions to configure the virtual simulator, ensuring all dependencies and environment settings are correctly implemented,
+Follow the instructions to configure the virtual simulator, ensuring all dependencies and environment settings are correctly implemented.

+It is required to install the platform on Ubuntu 14.04 to ensure that only the compatible versions of all dependencies are installed, as the virtual simulator supports only specific versions and not the latest ones.

 ## Resources: